appblocks-hub/docs/docs/core-concepts/composition.md

 ## Appblocks Version

-The above attributes of composition together makes one appblocks version.
+The above attributes of the composition together make one Appblocks version.

 Based on the Appblocks version we will choose its supporting SDM models and package dependencies.